merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 And then the customer complains about Experience Editor ...
 As usual we forget about this.
 Right?

-Now it is getting nearly as complex as before.
-We haven#t done it yet, but you may follow the last link in the [Linkcollection](#linkcollection) to get it done.
+Now it gets almost as complex as before.
+We haven't done it yet, but you may follow the last link in the [Linkcollection](#linkcollection) to get it done.

 ## Conclusion

 Many steps on an unusual way to customize Sitecore XP but it is getting the job done in the end. \
-An my customer is fine with the link-tracking configuration in the Content Editor. :D
+And my customer is fine with the link-tracking configuration in the Content Editor. :D

 ## Linkcollection

-This links helped me to get the job done.
+These links helped me to get the job done.

 - [How to #1 to customize the general link](https://sitecorejunkie.com/2015/10/10/add-a-custom-attribute-to-the-general-link-field-in-sitecore/)
 - [How to #2 to customize the general link](https://assurex.co/sitecore/extending-general-link-field-in-sitecore/)